syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 * The [`Basic`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) shapes are common shapes that are used to represent the geometrical information visually.
 To create basic shapes, the type of the shape should be set as **basic**.
 Its shape property can be set with any one of the built-in shape.

 * To render a rounded rectangle, you need to set the type as basic and shape as rectangle.
 Set the [`cornerRadius`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramBasicShape.html#Syncfusion_EJ2_Diagrams_DiagramBasicShape_CornerRadius) property to specify the radius of rounded rectangle.

-The following code example illustrates how to create a basic shape.

 {% if page.publishingplatform == "aspnet-core" %}